UniCredit rules out need for cash call after CET 1 disappoints

-MILAN UniCredit (CRDI.MI) expects its core capital ratio to recover in the next few months after it fell in the fourth quarter of 2014 due to the impact of the rouble devaluation, the bank's chief executive said on Wednesday ruling out a cash call.
+MILAN Feb 11 UniCredit expects its core capital ratio to recover in the next few months after it fell in the fourth quarter of 2014 due to the impact of the rouble devaluation, the bank's chief executive said on Wednesday ruling out a cash call.

 CEO Federico Ghizzoni said the impact of the rouble devaluation on the Common Equity Tier 1 ratio, which fell to 10 percent at the end of December from 10.4 percent three months earlier, totalled 950 million euros.